sam-ngu/laravel-snapshotable/README.md

 ## Support us

-Other than creating open source packages, we also have a lot of web development tutorials.
-You can support us by following us in the following channels:
+Other than creating open source packages, we also create quality web development tutorials.
+You can support us by the following channels:

 [Youtube](https://www.youtube.com/channel/UCU5RsUGkVcPM9QvFHyKm1OQ) -- Free Web development tutorial every week.